 Respect for property: Students may not physically damage or vandalize the residence hall and classrooms, or any other University or private property.
-This includes, but is not limited to, defacing trees, walls, sidewalks, and structures on or off campus.
+This includes but is not limited to: defacing trees, walls, sidewalks, and structures on or off campus.
 Students may not physically damage or vandalize another student's personal property.
-Such damage or vandalism will not be tolerated and may be cause for dismissal from the program and from the University.
+Such damage or vandalism will not be tolerated and may be cause for dismissal from the program.